poonsiriwong/hw4/README.md

 What do the first, second, and third appearances of the number 10 do in the code?
-First : sets the starting point of the first line Second : sets the boundary where the starting point of the last line can be Third : sets the intervals between the starting points of all lines to be `10
+First : sets the starting point of the first line  (initializer) Second : sets the boundary where the starting point of the last line can be  (condition) Third : sets the intervals between the starting points of all lines to be 10 (increment)